 It was the Elector Max Emanuel who proceeded to give the Palace Gardens of Dachau a baroque image in 1715.
 The Elector’s architect and master builder, Joseph Effner, replaced the flower and herb beds with two large broderie beds decorated with topiary box trees and flower borders.

 At the same time, the Elector ordered the purchase of a small forest area to the west of the gardens, which he and his successors filled with all sorts of playing equipment, including a skittle alley, a swing, various wooden huts and more.
 The gardens were simplified at the start of the 19th century.
 The general manager and artistic director of court gardens, Friedrich Ludwig von Sckell had fruit trees planted within the garden walls from 1802.
 The playing garden in the copse gradually disappeared.

 From the garden's attractive ridge location there is a panoramic view extending to the Alps.

-In this virtual tour you will experience the Dachau Palace and Court Garden from a brand new perspective.
-The Panoramic shots (360 degrees) will present you a detailed view of this impressive monument.
-Please click on the picture below to start the virtual tour:
+In this virtual tour you will experience Dachau Palace and Court Garden from a brand new perspective.
+The Panoramic shots (360 degrees) will present you phantastic views of the palace and the gardens.
+Please click on the picture to start the virtual tour.

 The panoramas or pictures to be loaded are rather large, and thus take a relatively long time to load.
 Please be patient – they are worth waiting for!
-The tour opens in a separate window and was prepared by Josef Spitzlberger, Oberschleißheim.
+The tour opens in a separate window and was prepared by Josef Spitzlberger, Oberschleißheim (as of 2010).